 |1978||Finne||Described the presence of polylactosamine chains in the human erythrocyte glycoproteins|

-‘A’ blood group: In ‘A’ blood group, A-surface antigens are present on the RBC membrane, and the antibodies in the blood plasma are anti- B.
+- A–blood group: It possesses A-surface antigens are present on the RBC membrane, and the antibodies in the blood plasma are anti-B type.

-‘B’ blood group: In ‘B’ blood group, B-surface antigens are present on the RBC membrane, and the antibodies in the blood plasma are anti- A.
+- B–blood group: It possesses B-surface antigens are present on the RBC membrane, and the antibodies in the blood plasma are anti-A type.

-‘AB’ blood group: In ‘AB’ blood group, the surface antigens on the RBC membrane are A and B- antigens and no antibodies in the blood plasma.
+- AB–blood group: It possesses surface antigens on the RBC membrane that are A and B antigens and no antibodies in the blood plasma.

-‘O’ blood group: In ‘O’ blood group, there are no surface antigens present on the RBC membrane, and the antibodies in the blood plasma are both anti–A and anti–B type.
+- O–blood group: It has no surface antigens present on the RBC membrane, and the antibodies in the blood plasma are of both anti–A and anti–B type.